 National Laboratories consists of:

-Neil Phimister Executive Director Finance is acting Executive Director for Corporate Services until the recruitment exercise for this role is complete (Summer 2017).
+Andrew Taylor Executive Director National Laboratories is acting Executive Director for Corporate Services until the recruitment exercise for this role is complete.

 It is responsible for the STFC’s administrative information systems and technology, estates management operations and support services, health, safety and environment, and security.